 Tailor your MSN-FNP to your professional goals

-You will have the opportunity to select the location of your clinical.
-However, it must meet requirements and be approved.
-You will be required to be on-site for 150 hours during the work week, which equates to about 1-2 work days depending on the course requirements and is typical of most nurse practitioner programs.
+You will have the opportunity to select the location of your clinical practice site.
+However, it must meet requirements and be approved by the faculty.
+Once you reach the MSN-FNP courses, you will spend 150 hours at your clinical practice site; which equates to about 1 1/2-2 days each week for the duration of the course.